TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/PageTsconfig/TceMain.rst

     Translate to %:

 :aspect:`Description`
-    Defines the string that will be prepended to every field value if you copy an element to another language version.
+    Defines the string that will be prepended to some field values if you copy an element to another language version.
+This applies to all fields where the TCA columns property :ref:`l10n_mode <t3tca:columns-properties-l10n-mode>` is set to :php:`prefixLangTitle`.

     The special string "%s" will be replaced with the language title.

-    You can disable the prepending of the string by setting `translateToMessage` to an empty String.
+    You can globally disable the prepending of the string by setting `translateToMessage` to an empty string.
+You can disable the message to a certain field by setting the `l10n_mode` to an empty string.

 :aspect:`Example`
+    Set a German prefix:

     .. code-block:: typoscript
+       :caption: PageTSconfig

         TCEMAIN {
-            # Set a German prefix
             translateToMessage = Bitte in "%s" übersetzen:
         }

+    Disable the [Translate to %] prefix:

     .. code-block:: typoscript
+       :caption: PageTSconfig

         TCEMAIN {
-            # Disable the [Translate to %] prefix
             translateToMessage =
         }